ropensci/bikedata/cran-comments.md

 * Windows Visual Studio 2015 (on `appveyor`; `x64`): R-release, R-devel
 * win-builder (R-release, R-devel, R-oldrelease)

-Note that checking package with valgrind identifies numerous memory leaks, all of which arise during data construction via the bundled `sqlite3.c` code from http://www.sqlite.org (similar memory leads arise with a valgrind check of the R package `RSQLite`).
+Note that checking package with `valgrind` identifies numerous memory leaks, all of which arise during database construction via the bundled `sqlite3.c` code from http://www.sqlite.org, and that similar memory leads arise with a valgrind check of the R package `RSQLite` which also relies on this bundle.
 All database disconnections are nevertheless checked and successful tests therefore indicate that the code successfully constructs and disconnects from the resultant database.
 Successful tests accordingly indicate that these memory leaks do not affect package functionality.

 # R CMD check results